 The cost of keeping a dog isn’t just a financial number.
 Being a pet parent takes massive amounts of time and attention.
 It’s vital, aside from having the finances to pay for food, shelter, vet visits, and toys (not to mention replacing chewed shoes and furniture), owners can commit to a lifetime of caring.

-A 2020 Harris Poll found that dog owners spend twice as much on their canines than their felines (that might explain your cat’s behavior toward your dog).
-Pet owners spend $1201 on dogs and $687 on cats.
+A 2020 Harris Poll found that dog owners spend twice as much on their canines as their felines (that might explain your cat’s behavior toward your dog).
+Pet owners spend $2,500 on dogs annually for the dog’s food, grooming, veterinary care, pet-sitting fees, etc. (source)

 About 11% of Millennials Can Spend More Than $10,000 if Their Dogs Get Sick (Ameritrade)